EdenEast/nightfox.nvim/usage.md

 There are a few things to note:

-- Enabling interactive mode will clean any `compiled` files.
 - This requires executing `luafile` on the current file.
 Any syntax errors will throw errors.
 - If you are using packer and have nightfox's config in a `config = function() end` block, this will not work as packer would require to be re-compiled and the compiled file sourced.